 Pretty presentation creates a positive first impression that is pleasantly mirrored in the product’s performance.
 The bottle is light and sleek, making it easy to throw into a handbag.
 The cap helps to prevent accidental discharge.
 The mist has a pleasant scent derived from the rose water and essential oil content.
 I’m not a fan of overly rosy smells so was delighted to discover it is subtle and fresh.
 Together with the fact that Commleaf recommends this for all skin types and the mist returns excellent CosDNA and EWG ratings, in theory, it should be suitable for all skin types.
 However, I suggest those sensitive to essential oils, give it a miss.

 The mist itself is light and super fine.
 It hits the face so softly, it’s a pleasure to use.
-Although waste is inevitable with a spray product, the spread is perfect so it’s not excessive in diameter.
+Although waste is inevitable with a spray product, the spread is perfect, not excessive in diameter.
 It absorbs quickly without any tackiness or sticky residue.
 It creates an instant moisture boost leaving a comfortable matte finish on the skin.

 I use mists primarily as a refresher throughout the day although I sometimes lightly set makeup with them also.
 This one works well in this capacity but it should be noted I only normally wear light makeup.
-Although this has similar attributes to a toner, I didn’t use it in this way as I prefer my toners free of sweet scents as firstly, I like to layer them and secondly, floral scents can give me a headache.
+Although this has similar attributes to a toner, I didn’t use it in this way as I prefer my toners free of sweet scents since I often like to layer them.
 I do however spritz my face after a shower to boost hydration before commencing a full routine.
-Primarily though, I enjoy applying this a few times a day when I feel my skin could use a boost, feels heavy/oily or I just need to freshen up.
+Primarily though, I enjoy applying this a few times a day when I feel my skin could use a boost, feels heavy/oily or should I just need to freshen up.

 The Commleaf Rose Blooming Mist is a super fine, lightweight mist with a refreshing, sweet rose scent.
 It works well to boost hydration, neutralise facial oils and set makeup.
 I wouldn’t hesitate to recommend it for all skin types.